wandb/weave/docs/docs/tutorial-tracing_2.md

 ## Tracking nested function calls

 LLM-powered applications can contain multiple LLMs calls and additional data processing and validation logic that is important to monitor.
-Weave will keep track of the parent-child relationships in nested functions as long as `weave.op()` is added to every function you'd like to track.
+Even deep nested call structures common in many apps, Weave will keep track of the parent-child relationships in nested functions as long as `weave.op()` is added to every function you'd like to track.

-Building on our [basic tracing example](/tutorial-tracing_1), we will now add additional logic to count the returned items from our LLM and wrap them all in a higher level function:
+Building on our [basic tracing example](/tutorial-tracing_1), we will now add additional logic to count the returned items from our LLM and wrap them all in a higher level function.
+We'll then add `weave.op()` to trace every function, its call order and its parent-child relationship:

 ```python
 import weave